 The Business Library Cards will provide access to online databases and library materials.
 Business Library Cards will be valid for one year.
 The applicant, on behave of the organization, will have the same rights and responsibilities as an Oswego Public Library District card holder.

-Can I use my Aurora (or other Illinois library card) at the Oswego Public Library District?
+Can I use my library card from another library at the Oswego Public Library District?

 Yes!
 The Oswego Public Library District participates in the Reciprocal Borrowing Program (RBP).
 Reciprocal Borrowers must present and register the card issued by their “home” library.
 Cards must be verified with your home library when service is initiated and verified annually thereafter for continuation of services.
 The Reciprocal Borrower will have the same rights and responsibilities as an Oswego Public Library District card holder with a few exceptions:

 - Limit to 3 DVDS out at any one time